 All of our property, plant and equipment is regulated with estimated useful lives based on depreciation rates approved by the FERC.

-Depreciation expense for the years ended December 31, 2021 and 2020 was \$291 million and \$249 million, respectively.
+Depreciation and amortization expense for the years ended December 31, 2022 and 2021 was \$313 million and \$291 million, respectively.

 9. DEBT